The World’s Littlest Skyscraper

-The movie This is Spinal Tap is one of the first “mockumentaries” — a documentary-styled film about a fictional group of people.
+The movie This is Spinal Tap is one of the first “mockumentaries” — a documentary-style film about a fictional group of people.
 The focus of the faux documentary is on the heavy metal band Spinal Tap and their wild lives on-stage and off, and of course, the pretentiousness and pettiness which allegedly came part and parcel of being in a 1980s-era rock band.
-One of highlights of their travails: a song about Stonehenge, where the band ordered, as part of their stage accoutrements, an 18-foot high model of the famed monument.
+One of the highlights of their travails: a song about Stonehenge, where the band ordered, as part of their stage accouterments, an 18-foot high model of the famed monument.
 Unfortunately, the band member who drew the design for the model wrote 18″ — eighteen inches, not feet — as seen here.
-The band’s manager ordered the model as drawn.
-(The band performed anyway, as seen in this clip, but be forewarned that the language is not safe for work.)
+The band’s manager ordered the model as drawn, and that was what was delivered.
+(The band performed anyway, as seen in this clip, but be forewarned that the language in both of those links is not safe for work.)

 What the investors got, instead, was a headache.
 Why?
-Because McMahon’s blueprints did not call for a 480 foot building — but rather, a 480 inch building.
+Because McMahon’s blueprints did not call for a 480-foot building — but rather, a 480-inch building.
 The plans clearly were marked with a double prime, and McMahon apparently did not call this details out to his investors, hoping to instead slip the problems past them.
-He succeeded: the investors realized realized their error only after the building started to take shape, and by then, it was too late.
+He succeeded: the investors realized their error only after the building started to take shape, and by then, it was too late.
 By and large, the investors were without legal recourse, as McMahon delivered exactly what his blueprints called for, as seen in the picture above.

 But do not feel too bad for the investors.
 They were obviously asleep at the switch, so to speak, as the blueprints had two other obvious deficiencies.
 One, they only called for only four floors, which makes sense when each floor is only ten feet high, but utter nonsense when ceilings are 120 feet above the floor.
 (The tallest building in Vermont, Decker Towers, is only 124 feet tall — total.)
 And second, the building plans did not include an internal staircase, making the upper floors inaccessible.
 The building owners, after completion, installed a ladder.